Rules

 -

 Joe gets a total of 62 pts for his predictions.
-If that is the most between all
+If that is the most between all participants then he would finish 1st and receive 25pts for the race.

 -